 Listing tasks you were assigned is useful, but does that tell the hiring managers that they need to hear for a management role?
 With senior roles likely having a tough application competition, a strong CV will help a strong candidate stand out.

 If you are writing a CV for a manager job in pharma, then you will likely be looking to lead a team or project.
 It may sound obvious, but it is important that your CV shows demonstrable leadership experience and thinking beyond your daily tasks to be invited to the next stage of the recruitment process.

 Keep the content relevant and honest

 Ambition and enthusiasm are great traits for a potential employee, but it is never advisable to falsify information on your CV.
 This is particularly important when writing a CV for senior roles as senior managers will be expected to represent and be accountable for the pharmaceutical company that hires them.

 It’s cliché advice, but in nearly every recruitment process, there are instances where great candidates miss out on opportunities due to inconsistencies in their CV.
 Exaggerations are much less likely to be tolerated by hiring managers for senior roles and whilst it might make a CV may stand out, it will likely have a negative impact on the remainder of the hiring process.

 Prioritise your CV space allocation

-When writing a CV, it is important to keep the reader – HR’s talent acquisition of hiring manger - at the forefront of your mind.
+When writing a CV, it is important to keep the reader – HR’s talent acquisition of hiring manager - at the forefront of your mind.
 Therefore, it is important to consider factors such as the formatting and weighting of a CV.
-This is particularly key for the large-scale pharma companies, they will receive a lot of applications and may employ a strict initial vetting process to highlight core candidates to consider.
+This is particularly key for large-scale pharma companies, they will receive a lot of applications and may employ a strict initial vetting process to highlight core candidates to consider.

 CVs for manager jobs in pharmaceutical companies will likely come from professionals with a developed employment history; especially in the pharmaceutical industry, where academic success and external contributions to the field may hold core relevance.